 * Learn basic values of respect, trust, responsibility, honesty and caring for others

-Because naps are essential for the health and well-being of all young children, it is a policy of Little Tot’s that all children participate in rest time.
+Yes, because naps are essential for the health and well-being of all young children, it is a policy of Little Tot’s that all children nap daily.

 Do the children have the opportunity to experience Field Trips?